-This guide explains how to secure an HTTP-based, on-premises app outside of Google Cloud Platform (GCP) with Cloud Identity-Aware Proxy (Cloud IAP) by deploying a Cloud IAP connector.
+This guide explains how to secure an HTTP-based, on-premises app outside of Google Cloud with Identity-Aware Proxy (IAP) by deploying an IAP connector.

-For more information on how Cloud IAP secures on-premises apps, see the Cloud IAP for on-premises apps overview.
+For more information on how IAP secures on-premises apps and resources, see the IAP for on-premises apps overview.

 Before you begin

 - Have the Google Cloud SDK installed.

 - An HTTP-based, on-premises app that's accessible through a DNS hostname and accepts HTTPS traffic.
 The app must also have its own IAP instance.

 - If your app isn't publicly accessible, establish a connection between